twistedfall/opencv-rust/README.md

 * `opencv-34` - build against OpenCV 3.4.x
 * `opencv-4` (default) - build against OpenCV 4.x
 * `contrib` - enable the usage of OpenCV contrib modules for corresponding OpenCV version
-* `buildtime-bindgen` - regenerate all bindings, requires installed clang/llvm (minimum supported version is 6.0), should only be used during the crate development or when building on Windows or macOS, with this feature enabled the bundled headers are no longer used for the code generation, the ones from the installed OpenCV are used instead
+* `buildtime-bindgen` (default) - regenerate all bindings, requires installed clang/llvm (minimum supported version is 6.0), with this feature enabled the bundled headers are no longer used for the code generation, the ones from the installed OpenCV are used instead
 * `clang-runtime` - only useful with the combination with `buildtime-bindgen`, enables the runtime detection of libclang (`runtime` feature of `clang-sys`).
 This makes the build slower because it impairs the parallel generation of OpenCV modules.
 Useful as a workaround for when your dependencies (like `bindgen`) pull in